tlswg/tls13-spec/draft-ietf-tls-tls13.md

 session
 : A TLS session is an association between a client and a server.
-  Sessions are created by the handshake protocol.
+  Sessions are created by the TLS Handshake Protocol.
 Sessions define a set of cryptographic security parameters that can be shared among multiple connections.
 Sessions are used to avoid the expensive negotiation of new security parameters for each connection.